MundoAndino Home : Andes Ecuador Guide at mundoandino

 Guayaquil at present

-The Guayaquil of today continues its tradition of trade, and now is in the process of a fundamentally economic bet on tourism.
-This is reflected by changes in the ornamentation of the city and an improvement in the self-esteem of the citizens.
+Present-day Guayaquil continues its tradition of trade, although the city is expanding its tourism base, by beautifying the city and an improvement in the citizens' self-esteem .
 This process has taken years, comprising the last two municipal administrations.
-Despite having few historic buildings, renovations and expansions of levees, squares, parks, and some districts have turned to Guayaquil into a national and international tourist destination.
+Despite having few historic buildings, renovations and expansions of levees, squares, parks, and some districts have turned Guayaquil into a national and international tourist destination.
 It is now a headquarters for fairs and international events.

-The main source of income guayaquilenos are formal and informal trade, business, agriculture and aquaculture; trade in the vast majority of the population consists of SMB s micro s, adding an important informal economy occupation that gives thousands of guayaquilenos.
-Guayaquil y como el mercado siempre aparece: El retorno de los informales, Diario Expreso Despite this Guayaquil is city with the highest rate of unemployment (about 40% of the economically active population and unemployment (about 11% of the economically active population ) of Ecuador.
+''Guayaquilenos' main sources of income are: formal and informal trade, business, agriculture and aquaculture.
+Most commerce consists of small and medium businesses, adding an important informal economy occupation that gives thousands of guayaquilenos employment.
+Guayaquil y como el mercado siempre aparece: El retorno de los informales'', Diario Expreso Despite this, Guayaquil is the city with the highest rate of underemployment (about 40% of the economically active population) and unemployment (about 11% of the economically active population) of Ecuador.

 Guayaquil maintains an infrastructure for import and export of products with international standards.
-Among its major trading bridges are: the Seaport, the main in Ecuador and one of the biggest influx of shipping on the shores of the Pacific and Jose Joaquin de Olmedo International Airport.
+Among its major trading points are the Seaport, the largest in Ecuador and one of the biggest influx of shipping on the shores of the Pacific and Jose Joaquin de Olmedo International Airport.
 Additionally, it has an infrastructure of roads to other cities and provinces, which are considered the best in the country.

-Ongoing projects seek urban regeneration as a principal objective to the growth of the city's commercial helmets, the increase of capital produces imcome.
+Ongoing projects seek urban regeneration as a principal objective to the growth of the city's commercial districts, as the increase of capital produces income.
 These projects in the city driven by the recent mayors have achieved this goal after investing large sums of money.
-The current municipal administration aims to convert Guayaquil in a place for first-class international tourism and business multinationals.
+The current municipal administration aims to convert Guayaquil into a place for first-class international tourism and business multinationals.

 Government